 "The vice president looked at the entire landscape of what's happening on climate protection and saw thousands of great efforts happening on the local level, as well as lobbying in Washington, but what was missing was this large-scale marketing and mobilization campaign," Hardwick said.

 "We can solve the climate crisis, but it will require a major shift in public opinion and engagement," Gore said in a statement on the campaign this week.
-"The technologies exist, but our elected leaders don't yet have the political will to take the bold actions required."

 Developed over the past 12 months, the campaign leverages its sheer size, which enables it to access a much wider swath of the national population that individual activists and local groups simply don't have the resources to reach, Hardwick said.